frenchy64/kaocha/doc/filtering/partitioning.md

 <!-- This document is generated based on a corresponding .feature file, do not edit directly -->

-# Partitioning tests for load balancing
+# Partitioning tests automatically for load balancing

 An easy way to make your tests run faster is to partition the test suite such that each partition runs in parallel on separate machines.
 If you tell Kaocha which machine it is running on, it can automatically run the tests for the current machine.

+  Kaocha can automatically decide the fastest test partitioning strategy.

 ## Background: A simple test suite